roachhd/kendo-docs/api/javascript/ui/gantt.md

 ### views `Array`

-The views displayed by the gantt and their configuration.
+The views displayed by the Gantt and their configuration.
 The array items can be either objects specifying the view configuration or strings representing the view types (assuming default configuration).
 By default the Kendo UI Gantt widget displays all three ("day", "week", and "month") views.

 ### views.type `String`